Walter Moses Burton

 Walter Moses Burton (August 9, 1840 – June 4, 1913) was a farmer, sheriff, and Republican politician who served four terms in the Texas State Senate.

-Born into slavery in North Carolina in 1840, he was brought to Texas about 1850.
-His owner, Thomas Burke Burton, a plantation owner in Fort Bend County, taught him to read and write.
-After emancipation, he purchased several tracts of land from his former owner.
-He became active in Republican party politics and was elected as the sheriff and tax collector in Fort Bend County in 1869.
+Born into slavery in North Carolina in 1840, Burton was brought to Texas about 1850.
+His enslaver, Thomas Burke Burton, a plantation owner in Fort Bend County, taught him to read and write.
+After Emancipation, Thomas Burton sold Walter Burton several large plots of land for $1,900 (equivalent to $37,655 in 2025), and this made Walter Burton one of the wealthiest landowners in the county.

+In 1868, Burton married Abby "Hattie" Jones.
+She was a well-known figure: in 1871, she survived being thrown from a moving train after refusing to leave the "Whites only" car.

+Burton became active in Republican politics and in 1869 he was elected as the sheriff and tax collector in Fort Bend County.
 He was the first Black elected sheriff in the United States.
-He was first elected to the Fourteenth Legislature in 1874 and served almost continually until 1883.
+Burton served as sheriff for four years.

+From 1874 to 1875 and 1876 to 1882, Burton served as a Texas state senator in a district that included Fort Bend, Austin, Waller, and Wharton counties.
+As a senator, he championed Black education and worked with state Representative William H. Holland to pass a bill founding Prairie View Normal School (now Prairie View A&M University).
+He also advocated for sensible gun control and the end of convict leasing.

 After leaving office, he returned to farming, but continued to be active in the Republican party until his death in 1913.
 He is buried in the Morton Cemetery in Richmond, Texas.

+In 1992, the Texas Historical Commission erected a marker at his grave.
+In 1996, Fort Bend Independent School District named an elementary school in his honor.